myeonghak/Transformer-product-categorization/README.md

 -	Dataset contains more than 1.2 million product name and its label.
 -	The number of category label is 3827.
--	Due to confidentiality reasons, the dataset is not available.

 ### Structure